-This is the application link for Erasmus, Erasmus Belgica and exchange students from our overseas partner institutions, and here you find a an explanation on how to apply via this link.
+This is the application link for Erasmus, Erasmus Belgica and exchange students from our overseas partner institutions, and here you find an explanation on how to apply via this link.
 Students coming for an internship through one of the Howest study departments also need to apply via this link.

 Erasmus+ students should use the Learning Agreement form from their home university.
 Other exchange students can use their own institution’s form or this Learning Agreement.

 Exchange students from outside the EEA (European Economic Area) must request a valid student visa for Belgium, even when your home institution is already situated in the EEA.
 The visa or residence permit you already have for your study at your sending institution is NOT a valid visa for (exchange) study in Belgium.
 Students who come to Belgium without a valid Belgian visa cannot be enrolled officially at Howest and are here at their own risk.
 Count on at least 8 weeks to get a student visa!
 More visa info.

 The Howest application form has to be submitted by:

 June 1st for study in Autumn Semester.

 - May 1st for nationals from outside the European Economic Area AND for traineeship in Nursing or Psychology.
-May 1st is the only yearly deadline for traineeships in Nursing, also for Spring of the academic year to follow.
+May 1st is the only yearly deadline for traineeships in Nursing/Psychology, also for Spring of the academic year to follow.